mgbmix/mgbmix/content/GAME CONCEPTS/Funding Cost.md

 # Standardized Notation

-> [!todo] Any time that a cost needs to be payed with Funding, the amount will be denoted by a number followed by the letter F with no space between.
+> [!todo] Any time that a cost needs to be payed with [[Funding]], the amount will be denoted by a number followed by the letter F with no space between.

 Most funding costs will be relatively low, such as [[0F]], [[1F]], [[2F]], [[3F]].
 Standard funding costs can also reach higher than that, such as [[4F]], [[5F]], [[6F]].